Q: How are hospitals selected to receive a Leapfrog Hospital Safety Grade?

 Q: How old is the data used in the grade?
 Is it fair to grade hospitals on old data?

 A: The Leapfrog Hospital Safety Grade uses the most recent publicly available data.
 Hospital Safety Grades are updated on a regular basis as new data is made available in order to ensure the grade accurately reflects a hospital’s safety.
-The Fall Hospital Safety Grades reflect data mostly from 2015.
+The Fall 2018 Hospital Safety Grades reflect data mostly from 2017 and 2018.

 Q: What is unique about the Leapfrog Hospital Safety Grade?